So what does Elizabeth Taylor, pictured above in the movie 'Cleopatra', have to do with Jericho and the Bible?

 Right: Elizabeth Taylor as Cleopatra; the Egyptian queen quarreled with Herod the Great over ownership of Jericho; she won, because she was able to influence Mark Antony, who was the Roman ruler of the Eastern provinces at the time.

 Following the deaths of Antony and Cleopatra, Augustus restored Jericho to Herod.
 Josephus records that Herod enriched the town with a number of public buildings, including a hippodrome and an amphitheatre, together with a winter palace for himself and villas for the Jewish upper class in the new town west of ancient Jericho.
 He also built a new wall with two towers around the town, one tower named Kypros after his mother and one named Phasael for his brother.
 When Herod died his palace was burned down, but his son, Archelaus, rebuilt it and improved its palm plantations.

 New Testament Times

-Jesus was familiar with all the district.
-The scene of the Temptation may have been in the desolate mountains above the town, and the place of his baptism by John was not far away.
-He made the road leading to Jericho the scene of his parable of the Good Samaritan (Lk.
-10:30).
+Jesus was familiar with the district.
+The scene of the his Temptation may have been in the desolate mountains above the town, and the place of his baptism by John was not far away.
+He made the road leading to Jericho the scene of his parable of the Good Samaritan (Luke 10:30).

-Jericho, in Jesus' time, was a thriving, prosperous city, the centre of development of the Romanized Jericho Valley.
+Jericho, in Jesus' time, was a thriving, prosperous city, centre of development for the Romanized Jericho Valley.
 It contained a small wealthy middle class and a great number of poor people who lived in hopes of better things to come.